opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param dst: Found solution of the system.

-The method computes a back substitution for the specified right-hand side:
+The method calculates a back substitution for the specified right-hand side:

 .. math::